eosnationftw/k8s-cluster/README.md

    export GITHUB_TOKEN=#YOUR-GITHUB-TOKEN
    ```

-3. Bootstrapping the cluster
+4. Bootstrapping the cluster

-   After creating the auth secrets, you will be able to bootstrap the cluster using this command:
+   After creating the auth secrets, you will be able to bootstrap the cluster.
+   `cd` into the cloned repo and run this command:

    ```bash
    flux bootstrap github \